American flag

 — John Hughes (1985 interview shown in Pretty in Pink DVD bonus "Wrap up: the Epilogue")

-John Hughes, who passed away this Thursday, August 6, was among the more important filmmakers in Hollywood history.
+John Hughes, who passed away August 6, 2009, was among the more important filmmakers in Hollywood history.
 His films, including The Breakfast Club, Ferris Bueller's Day Off, and Home Alone, did more than make money and launch a number of noteworthy acting careers.
 His films forced Hollywood to reconsider how films treat youth.

 Hughes came along at a time when Hollywood was mostly feeding teenagers two types of movies: slasher films (ex.
 Friday the 13th) and sex-comedies (ex.
 Porky's).
 These films were generally made with low budgets and lower IQ's, built on the assumption that teenagers were too unsophisticated to appreciate character, theme, dialogue, or anything other than boobs and blood.
 These films were largely unimaginative, the dialogue unmemorable, and the paper-thin characters interchangeable.
 These films also tended to relish the victimization of youth, either through sexual humiliation or through dismemberment and death.